csnehith/task1_flask_api/README.md

     - `table2`: name of the second table
     - `join_column`: column through which the tables should be joined
     - `columns`: column names to view
-    - Additionally, you can mention specific conditions for the data you want to see.
+    - 'conditions' : you can mention specific conditions for the data you want to see.

 - **GET `/groupby/<table_name>`**: Group the data of a specified table in the database.
   - You can group the data of specified columns from the mentioned table by specifying conditions in the query parameters.